alexlewzey/full_stack_ml/README.md

 # Full Stack ML

-A full-stack machine learning project that classifies images as either a cat or a dog.
-This project showcases a complete ML pipeline from model training to production deployment, along with best practices in software engineering and DevOps.
+A full-stack machine learning (image classification) project that includes the complete ML pipeline from model training to production deployment, along with best practices in software engineering and DevOps.

 ## UI Example